Disney Dreams!: Hydrotechnics

 Disney Dreams! utilises 37 fixed and 6 moving fountains which are capable of firing water up to 40 meters high.
 Featuring LEDs at their base, the patented designs have been used at Disney California Adventure in World of Color.
-Two retractable mist screens are also used as additional projection surfaces used periodically throughout the show.
+Two retractable mist screens were also used as additional projection surfaces used periodically throughout the show.
 These systems use recycled water from the castle's moat while a fog generator operates with drinking water for hygiene purposes.
+The mist screens were removed in 2017 during the preparation for Illuminations, and did not return for the 2023 revival; the scenes formerly projected onto them are projected onto the castle instead.